MyIntervals/PHP-CSS-Parser/README.md

 classDiagram
     direction LR

-    %% Start of the part generated from the PHP code using tasuku43/mermaid-class-diagram
+    %% Start of the part originally generated from the PHP code using tasuku43/mermaid-class-diagram

     class Renderable {
+        <<interface>>
+    }
+    class CSSListItem {
         <<interface>>
     }
     class DeclarationBlock {